 "Calculus Early Transcendentals Multivariable", by Rogawski & Adams, 3rd Edition, ISBN: 978-1464171758

-There will be midterm exams and a final exam.
+There will be midterm exam and a final exam.
 Unless otherwise stated, all exams are to be completed without any outside assistance, including but not limited to communicating with other people, electronics, the internet, calculators, or notes.

 You are expected to attend class in person unless you have made alternative arrangements due to illness, medical reasons, or the need to isolate due to COVID-19.